monoahlly/monoahlly.github.io/README.md

 ![The Same or Different game gives you a card and asks if you think the next card will have the same or a different suit](https://i.imgur.com/woxL99x.png)
 ![The Highest Match game instructs you on the rules, starts you with three cards, and gives the option to discard one](https://i.imgur.com/Kc7N4yN.png)

 In my Card Game project, the player is given three different card games to play.
-The options are guessing the next suit, guessing the next number, and trying to get the highest number in the same suit against a dealer.
-In the first two games, the player can accrue points, and in the last one, the final sums are calculated and compared for you.
+The games are guessing the next suit, guessing the next number, and trying to get the highest number in the same suit against a dealer.
+In the first two games, the player can accrue points, and in the last one, the final sums of your hand and the dealer's hand are calculated and compared for you.
 All three games give you the option to return to the main menu so you can choose a different game to play.

 # Simulation